RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 At the end of 2024 I'll archive the different packages and projects included in the Github organisations StanJulia, StatisticalRethingJulia and RegressionAndOtherStoriesJulia if no one is interested (and time-wise able!) to take on this work.

-I have thoroughly enjoyed working on both Stan and Julia and see both mature during the last 15 years.
+I have thoroughly enjoyed working on both Julia and Stan and see both projects mature during the last 15 or so years.
+And I will always be grateful for the many folks who have helped me on numerous occasions.
+Both the Julia and the Stan community are awesome to work with!
+Thanks a lot!

 ## Purpose (once completed)